 Maybe you are wondering….but where are the Jnats!
 They are to follow, but first I grind the bevel.
 I begin work on the bevel with a rough stone.
 Removing the marks formed by ura-dashi takes some effort.

 The bevel is hardly flat at this point, mostly because the low grit synthetic stones, while fast cutters, go out of flat very quickly.
-So rather than continue with synthetics I move to oil stones to make the bevel very flat.
-Oil stones retain their flatness very well, even in low grits and so for a blade where flatness is critical they certainly shine.
+The stones which progress after this point will help to make the bevel progressively flatter.
+Starting with an 800 grit stone I will flatten the bevel and remove the convexity created by a rougher stone.

 It’s critical to keep an eye out for inconsistencies, to highlight low spots I change the direction in which I’m honing.
 I change the angle enough with each grit so that the scratch pattern of each stone is distinguishable.
 In the photo below, I’m pointing out a section which is low.

-Next I work up through to a soft Arkansas stone.
+Next I work up through to a 3000 grit synthetic.
 The finish on the bevel is quite nice at this point.